Whapps/best-practices/code-review/README.md

 * If too many bugs or major issues were identified by a reviewer, a second review may be required before committing any fixes.

+* The developer responsible for the code is also responsible for making all necessary review-related changes.

 * Use the GitHub compare view to see the change diff.